Malachi Cush

 Malachi Cush, also recording as Malachi, (born 23 September 1980), is an Irish singer-songwriter from Donaghmore, a small village in County Tyrone, Northern Ireland.
 Coming from a large musical family, he started singing and playing Irish traditional music at an early age.
 He appeared on the first series of Fame Academy and has had chart success in the UK and Thailand.
 His musical influences also included The Pogues, U2 and Van Morrison.
-Malachi is now married.
+Malachi is now married, to Clare.

 Fame Academy

 Malachi was working as a gas fitter when he auditioned and was selected to appear on the first series of Fame Academy in 2002.
 This was the first time he had ever left Northern Ireland.
 During the show he recorded several tracks which later appeared on the album Fame Academy Finalists, released in December 2002.